lil5/goscope/README.md

 GoScope has been extended to work with a repository pattern, thus has the capability of supporting any database driver/engine that will work with Go and uses the `sql` package (returning `*sql.Rows` or `*sql.Row`).
 NoSQL databases are currently not supported, although we think that it would be a great addition, so if you have the know-how please don't hesitate to make a Pull Request.
-In the .env file you can specify either the `mysql` driver or `postgres` driver, which will use the `github.com/go-sql-driver/mysql` or `github.com/lib/pq`
+In the .env file you can specify either the `mysql` driver, `postgres` driver, or `sqlite3` driver, which will use the `github.com/go-sql-driver/mysql`, `github.com/lib/pq` or `github.com/mattn/go-sqlite3` respectively.
+Ensure you have the correct connection string in your env file.

-The application expects a database with a setup that can be recreated by taking a look at the `mysql-setup.sql` file in the root of this repository.
+The application expects a database with a setup that can be recreated by taking a look at the `setup` folder in the root of this repository.

 ### Example
 Example implementation code, please note that you should use plain gin without middlewares, since GoScope will use Gin Gonic's logger and recovery middlewares, but with a customized twist, thus the requirement is that initially you have a clean `gin.Engine` instance.